joyadikwu2006/the-codecrafters-/string-transformer/README.md

 it transform any string given to it by the user and transform the strings to whatever transformal given to it by the user.

 ## usage

-To run the code use: go run . input.txt output.txt
+To run the code you use: go run
+                   next: enter transformal
+                   next: enter string to transform
+                   then you get your output
+if you want to quit the program you type quit to exit

        // CodeCrafters — Operation Gopher Protocol
        // Module: String Transformer